qmatteoq/SemanticKernel-Demos/README.md

 ### SemanticKernel.Plugins
 This project contains the plugins used in the previous samples.
 It's a shared library that is referenced by the other projects.

+### SemanticKernel.Prompty
+This project is an example of using Semantic Kernel with Prompty, a new solution to standardize prompts and its execution into a single asset that we can use to improve the management of our prompts in our applications.

 ## License
 This repository is licensed under the MIT License.
 See the LICENSE file for more information.